89luca89/pakkero/README.md

 **Dependencies are checked at runtime and an error message will specify what is missing**

+# Disclaimer

+**This is a for-fun project**, complete protection for a binary is **impossible**, in a way or another there is always someone that will reverse it, even if only baser on 0 an 1, so this is more abaout exploring some arguments that to create an anti-reverse launcher.

 ## Part 1: the packer

 PakkerO can be launched like: